-• Dawsey has one of the most impressive playing rèsumès of any collegiate coach in the country, starring at wide receiver for the Seminoles from 1987-90 before being a third-round selection by the Tampa Bay Buccaneers in 1991.
+• Dawsey has one of the most impressive playing rèsumès of any collegiate coach in the country, starring at wide receiver for the Seminoles from 1987-90 before becoming a third-round selection of the Tampa Bay Buccaneers in 1991.
 Dawsey enjoyed a seven-season NFL career that included Sports Illustrated Rookie of the Year honors.

-• In Dawsey's role as the passing game coordinator, he and the wide receiver unit had direct roles in helping rookie signal caller Jameis Winston complete one of the greatest seasons by a collegiate quarterback in 2013.
-Winston became the youngest player ever to win the Heisman Trophy, while also nabbing the Davey O'Brien Award, Manning Award, Walter Camp Player of the Year honor and consensus All-America honors.
+• In Dawsey’s role as the passing game coordinator, he and the wide receiver unit had direct roles in helping Winston complete one of the greatest seasons by a collegiate quarterback in 2013.
+Winston became the youngest player ever to win the Heisman Trophy, while also nabbing the Davey O’Brien Award, Manning Award, Walter Camp Player of the Year honor and consensus All-America honors.
 He became the first freshman to win ACC Player of the Year honors and set the conference, FSU and national freshman record for single-season touchdown passes (40).
 Winston also broke the national freshman record for passing yards (4,057).
+Winston became FSU’s first-ever No. 1 overall NFL Draft pick when the Tampa Bay Buccaneers selected him in 2015.

-• In 2012, sophomore Greene captured honorable mention All-ACC honors and was a SI.com honorable mention All-American after leading the Seminoles with 57 receptions for 741 yards and six touchdown catches.
-Greene was one of seven players who averaged at least 11.0 yards per reception and caught 20 or more passes.
-Greene, senior Rodney Smith, Shaw, Benjamin and junior Greg Dent all recorded at least 25 receptions for 350 yards.
+• In 2012, Greene captured honorable mention All-ACC honors as a sophomore and was an SI.com honorable mention All-American after leading the Seminoles with 57 receptions for 741 yards and six touchdown catches.
 Smith capped his four-year career by setting the FSU record for consecutive games with a reception (39).
 He finished his career with 106 receptions for 1,540 yards and 10 touchdowns.
-Dawsey was instrumental in helping the FSU offense to its most productive season ever in 2012.
-Florida State ranked third in the ACC in total offense (471.50) and scoring offense (39.29).
 Following the season, Smith signed a professional contract with the Minnesota Vikings as an undrafted free agent.

 • In 2009, Dawsey tutored Rod Owens and Reed who became the first pair of Seminole receivers to collect at least 60 receptions each in the same season since 1995.
-Owens (61) and Reed (60) joined the prolific `95 tandem of Andre Cooper (71) and E.G. Green (60) as the only duos to match that standard in program history.
-Five Seminoles in 2009 - Owens, Reed, Jarmon Fortson (45), Taiwan Easterling (35) and Richard Goodman (27) - caught at least 20 passes.
-FSU had not had five receivers with 20 or more catches since the 1992 season.
+Owens (61) and Reed (60) joined the prolific `95 tandem of Cooper (71) and Green (60) as the only duos to match that standard in program history.

-• FSU's wideouts had a hand in quarterbacks Christian Ponder and EJ Manuel becoming first round NFL draft picks.
+• FSU’s wideouts also had a hand in quarterbacks Christian Ponder and EJ Manuel becoming first round NFL draft picks.
 Ponder was selected with the 12th overall pick by the Minnesota Vikings in the 2011 NFL Draft, while Manuel was the first signal-caller off the board in the 2013 Draft, going 16th overall to the Buffalo Bills.
-Manuel finished his career as the FSU career-leader in completion percentage at 66.9 percent - a mark that also ranks second in ACC history.
-Manuel finished the 2012 season with 3,392 yards passing - the second-most in Seminole history.
-He finished his career third in the FSU annuals in career passing yards, third in completions and sixth in passing touchdowns.

-• Beyond the playing field, Dawsey has established himself as one of the nation's top recruiters.
-He's picked up the Seminoles' efforts in the Tampa area and helped the Seminoles attract the nation's No. 1 recruiting class in 2011.
-He was named one of ESPN.com's Top 25 Recruiters of the Year in 2011.
-Dawsey was also named the 2011 ACC Recruiter of the Year by SI.com and one of the Top 25 recruiters in the nation in 2011 and 2012 by Rivals.com.
-He was selected as one of the top 50 recruiters in the country by 247Sports in 2012 and 2013.
+• Beyond the playing field, Dawsey has established himself as one of the nation’s top recruiters.
+He’s picked up the Seminoles’ efforts in the Tampa area and helped FSU attract a Top 5 recruiting class in four of the last five years.
+In 2015, he was selected as one of the nation’s Top 25 recruiters by Rivals and one of the ACC’s Top 10 recruiters, titles he also earned in 2011 and 2012.
+He was also selected as one of the top 50 recruiters in the country by 247Sports in 2012, 2013 and 2015, and one of ESPN.com’s Top 25 Recruiters of the Year in 2011.
+Additionally, Dawsey was named the 2011 ACC Recruiter of the Year by SI.com.

 • Dawsey’s first coaching job came as a high school assistant at Tampa Catholic in 1998.
 He did not return to the sideline until serving as a training camp assistant coach with the NFL’s St. Louis Rams in 2001 and returned to the high school ranks in 2002 at Blake in Tampa.